Physical Wellness, Q&A with Caryn

 5% would be 30 drops of essential oil in 1 oz of carrier oil

 Bath: Mix 4-8 drops of essential oil in 1 teaspoon of carrier oil, such as fractionated coconut oil.
-(You can also add the essential oil to 1/2 cup of whole milk or heavy cream.)
+(You can also add the essential oil to 1/2 cup of whole milk or heavy cream.
+Never add essential oils straight to bath water.)
 Set aside.
 If you have muscle aches, add Epsom or Dead sea salts.
 Fill the tub with warm water and immerse yourself.
 Add the essential oil mixture and swirl the water around you.
 Massage your skin and breathe in the aroma.
 Remain in the tub for 10-15 minutes.

 - 10 drops Geranium